 This marks the end of the 6 steps in identifying your core beliefs, both your positive and limiting beliefs, with the focus on challenging and changing the latter.
 What follows are a few more thoughts about limiting beliefs and what to expect ahead of taking the last step which is to reprogram your subconscious mind to change your limiting beliefs.

-At this point I just want to touch on contradictory beliefs just so that you can see for yourself how a limiting belief may prevent you from acting on the positive.
+Let's now take a quick look at contradictory beliefs and how one may 'disengage' the other.
 Let's take for instance a limiting belief that so many people seem to subconsciously adhere to—that 'money is the root of all evil'.
 You may hold this belief but also believe that money is the route to happiness.
-How then can you ever allow yourself to really make money for the sheer enjoyment of it when you also believe it is evil?
-Another example is if you believe you are a good person but also that bad things happen to good people.
+How then can you ever allow yourself to make money for the sheer enjoyment of it when you also believe it is evil?
+Another example is if you believe you are a good person but also that bad things always happen to good people.
 How then can you expect good things to happen to you?

-You may find a number of these contradictory beliefs popping up in your above belief lists of positive and limiting beliefs.
-It's always interesting to notice them and very powerful to change the limiting beliefs that contradicts the positive.
-For instance you can adopt a belief that money is an amazing resource for doing good (rather than being evil) and that good things always happen to good people and to you (rather than bad).
+You may find a number of these contradictory beliefs popping up in your belief lists.
+It's always interesting to notice them and very powerful to change the limiting beliefs that contradict the positive.
+For instance, you can adopt a belief that money is an amazing resource for doing good (rather than being evil) and that good things always happen to good people and you (rather than bad).

-You may say at this stage that while you have evidence for your limiting beliefs, you have limited if any evidence for its opposite positive belief so how then can you just believe the positive?
+You may say that while you have physical evidence for your existing negative beliefs, you have limited if any evidence for their opposite positive equivalents, so how then can you just believe the positive?
 Again the answer lies in how the subconscious mind works and how your experience of reality is created as a result of your subconscious beliefs.
 In other words, the evidence you have for your limiting beliefs is because you have those beliefs to begin with, not the other way around.
 Your circumstances are the effect, not the cause—the belief is the cause.

 As you commit to changing your limiting beliefs and adopting their opposite equivalent positive beliefs, then your reality will start to reflect that change.
-And as your experiences become more and more positive in line with the new positive beliefs, so the old limiting beliefs will lose its power for lack of evidence.
-And the time will come when you are surrounded with evidence for the positive beliefs and the limiting beliefs will feel like a distant memory that have nothing to do with your experience.
+And as your experiences become more and more positive in line with the new positive beliefs, so the old limiting beliefs will lose their power for lack of evidence.
+And the time will come when you are surrounded with evidence for the positive beliefs and the limiting ones will feel like a distant memory that has nothing to do with your experience.
 What matters is what you believe!